 The Nights Away Permit Scheme

-Everyone who leads a nights away event for young people within Scouting is required to hold a Nights Away Permit for the type of event they are running.
+Everyone who leads a nights away event for young people within Scouts is required to hold a Nights Away Permit for the type of event they're running.

 Although managed locally, the Nights Away Permit Scheme is a national scheme, so once gained, a permit will allow you to run a nights away event in any District or County.